 The Department of School Education & Literacy, Human Resource Development Ministry, Government of India, runs a pan-India scheme to encourage girls to pursue secondary education.

-The Madhya Pradesh state government’s “Ladli Laxmi Yojana” aims to improve the health and educational status of girls in the state.
-It aims to discourage female foeticide by instilling in people a good mindset toward girl puberty and avoiding child marriages and is one of the important statewide government girl child schemes in India.
+The Madhya Pradesh state government's "Ladli Laxmi Yojana" aims to improve the health and educational status of girls in the state.
+It aims to discourage female foeticide by instilling in people a good mindset toward girl puberty and avoiding child marriages.

 Following that, the financial assistance for the aforementioned girl child will be raised to Rs.
 3000 a year before she enrolls in class 12.
 She is entitled to Rs.
 1 lakh a year for her schooling until she reaches the age of 18.